City Police (film)

 City Police is a 1993 Indian Malayalam film, directed by Venu B Nair and produced by Palamuttam Majeed.
-The film stars Suresh Gopi, Geetha, Sukumari and P. C. George in the lead roles.
+The film stars Suresh Gopi, Kakka Ravi, Geetha, Sukumari and P. C. George in the lead roles.
 The film has musical score by S. P. Venkatesh.

 Plot

 Arun Kumar's sister is abused and killed by a son of a political leader.
 When another political leader faces troubles with the other one, he makes arrangements to set free Arun, who was jailed using false evidence.
 Arun goes on a killing spree with Inspector Sajan on his tail.